micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 #### Code

-The entire trace library consist of only two files (one header and one source file), and is available as a separate GitHub project [micro-os-plus/diag-trace](https://github.com/micro-os-plus/diag-trace.git) that has no other dependencies and can be included in any application.
+The entire trace library consists of only two files (one header and one source file), and is available as a separate GitHub project [micro-os-plus/diag-trace](https://github.com/micro-os-plus/diag-trace.git) that has no other dependencies and can be included in any application.

 ## Demo